timfulmer/bigdatahowto/USECASE.md

 integrating with web technologies easy.
 Interface is generalized, allowing functions to be associated with data requests.

-Use case has following actions:
+Our use case has the following actions:

 ####Query word
 Ask the system the current count of a letter combination, or